tomasmark79/tomasmark79/README.md

 - 👀 I’m interested in recreational cycling, nature, relationships, music and computers
 - 🌱 I’m currently interested in all the IT stuff
 - 💞️ I’m looking to collaborate.
-- 📫 How to reach me? drop here a message or via email tomas@digitalspace.name
+- 📫 How to reach me?
+Drop here a message or via email tomas@digitalspace.name

 Some stats